giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

 * Tensorflow 2.4

 ## Project sections
-* Simulink folder : you can found all simulink models
+* simulink : you can found all simulink models and matlab node
 * rl_connections : ROS module with the agent definition and nodes
+* bash file : for launching DDPG training with matlab brige.
+Note that is necessary to configurate the enviroment and agent!
+* model : store of all agents' weights and model

 ## How launch
 * Run roscore from terminal